kangk1204/Octopus-toolkit2/doc/error.rst

 If the above method works normally, please try Octopus-toolkit again.

-If you have an ``Err006-1`` despite retrying, please contact us at the address below.
+If you still have an ``Err006-1`` in the retrial, please contact us at the address below.

 Contact us : Octopustoolkit@gmail.com